Ashish-Abraham/Heart-Failure-Prediction-Analysis/README.md

 * Clone repository to local machine and run app.py in folder web app or open https://heart-status.herokuapp.com/ to take a quick look.
 * You can make changes in app.py and web-app folder and host it to use as an api in any application.

 ## *Thanks for reading the Documentation.
-Open to suggestions if any*
+Open to suggestions if any.*